-- Brush Better: Improving your toothbrushing technique may be the only gingivitis cure you need.
-Be sure to hold your toothbrush at a 45-degree angle to your gums, and brush using short circular strokes.
+- Brushing: Be sure to hold your toothbrush at a 45-degree angle to your gums, and brush using short circular strokes.
 It’s important not to use too much pressure, so try holding your brush like a pen between your thumb and forefinger.
-Don’t forget to brush the front, back, and chewing surface of each tooth.
-(3)
+Don’t forget to brush the outer, inner, and chewing surfaces of each tooth.1

-- Floss Effectively: Flossing your teeth is an important part of your gingivitis cure and gingivitis prevention.
-Using an 18-inch long piece of floss, wind most of it around the middle finger of one hand, and wind a small piece around the middle finger of the other hand.
+- Flossing: Using about 18 inches of floss, wind most of it around the middle finger of one hand, and wind a small piece around the middle finger of the other hand.
 Unwind fresh floss as you move from tooth to tooth.
 Slide the floss all the way up and down between each tooth, and curve it into a C-shape at the gum line so it slides between the teeth and gums.2 If you’re still experiencing gingivitis symptoms, it’s time to visit your dentist and hygienist.